anishbanda/edge-detection-project/README.md

 陈, 军宇 (2020).
 BSR_bsds500  data set. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.13139684.v1

 ### Traditional Edge Detectors:
-Canny and Sobel are the edge detectors that are used.# edge-detection-project
+Canny and Sobel are the edge detectors that are used.